NickLeko/PriorAuthorizationCopilot/MODEL_CARD.md

 ## 9. Observed Failure Modes & Mitigations

-This section summarizes **realistic, expected failure modes** observed or anticipated in administrative prior authorization workflows, along with the concrete mitigations implemented in this system.
+This section summarizes safety-relevant behaviors; detailed failure analysis is maintained in `FAILURE_MODES.md`.

 This is a **summary view**.
 The authoritative, detailed analysis lives in `FAILURE_MODES.md`.